Vulcan

 Photo: SaveRivers, CC BY-SA 3.0.

-The Agee House in Birmingham, Alabama, United States, at 1804 Twelfth Avenue South, was built around 1900.
-It was listed on the National Register of Historic Places in 1986.
+The Agee House is an architecturally distinguished structure at 1804 Twelfth Avenue South in Birmingham, Alabama, United States.
+It was built at the turn of the century, around 1900, and was listed on the National Register of Historic Places in 1986.
 Agee House is situated 2,700 feet north of Vulcan.

 Birmingham Zoo